irangareddy/SwiftLang-Playground/README.md

-# Swift
+# SwiftLang Plaground

-A repo for learning Swift and understand different concepts.
+A repository for monitoring my progress in studying Swift, from beginner to expert, as well as my comprehension of certain concepts.
+My progress is being tracked in the [progress.md](./Progress.md) at the moment.